anandhavalli11/task-manager-app/README.md

 📋 Task Dashboard

-✏️ Edit Task Feature
+✏️ Edit Task

-✔️ Completed Task View
+🔥 Future Improvements
+🌙 Dark Mode
+📱 Mobile Responsive UI
+📅 Due Dates
+🎯 Priority System
+🔔 Notifications
+👨‍💻 Author

+Anandha Valli V

 ⭐ Support

-If you like this project, please give a ⭐ on GitHub and feel free to improve it!
+If you like this project, give a ⭐ on GitHub and feel free to contribute!